 MINH TSAI is a foodie, and founder of Hodo Soy Beanery, an artisanal tofu company in the Bay Area.
 Prior to starting Hodo, Minh spent 10 years in strategic consulting and investment banking working with fortune 500 companies.
 Minh graduated from Columbia with a BA in Asian Studies and Masters in Economic Development.
 Beside his passion for food, Minh enjoys writing, wines and friendships.

 KHOI NGUYEN (Youth Program) is currently studying Cultural Studies at George Mason University.
-He received a MA in Women’s Studies with a concentration on queer Asian American literature at Southern Connecticut State University.
+They received a MA in Women’s Studies with a concentration on queer Asian American literature at Southern Connecticut State University.
 Khoi taught creative writing to high school youth for the Asian American Writers’ Workshop, and started DVAN’s Youth Program.
-He is a lecturer in Asian American Studies at San Francisco State University.
+They lectured in Asian American Studies at San Francisco State University.

 TRINH MAI is a California-based artist whose work ranges from her first love of oil on canvas to installations built from natural materials.
 In 2004, she graduated with a Bachelor of Fine Art from San Jose State University, furthered her studies at UCLA, and since then has continued exhibiting nationally, showing in public and private collections internationally.
 Her artwork is driven by the human experience, evoking personal, familial, and spiritual dialogues to create new narratives.
 Trinh is currently Master Teaching Artist for Orange County’s Bowers Museum, and sits on the Artist Advisory Board for The Artist Odyssey of Del Mar, CA. Since 2012, she has served as resident artist for UC Irvine’s Vietnamese American Oral History Project.
 Trinh is currently also working to help develop the visual arts within the Diasporic Vietnamese Artist Network.